Willie Thrower

-Willie Lee Thrower Sr. (March 22, 1930 – February 20, 2002) was an American professional football quarterback.
+Willie Lee Thrower Sr. (March 22, 1930 – February 20, 2002) was an American professional football player who was a quarterback for the Chicago Bears of the National Football League (NFL).
 Born near Pittsburgh in New Kensington, Pennsylvania, Thrower was known as "Mitts" because of his large hands and arm strength, which stood in contrast to his 5' 11" frame.
 He was known to throw a football 70 yards.
-Thrower was a part of the 1952 Michigan State Spartans that won the national championship.
-He became the first National Football League (NFL) African American quarterback in the modern era, playing for the Chicago Bears in 1953.
+Thrower played college football for the Michigan State Spartans, who won a national championship in 1952.
+He became the first NFL African American quarterback in the modern era, playing for the Bears in 1953.

 Early life

 Thrower played halfback in the single-wing formation for New Kensington High School (present-name: Valley High School) as a freshman just after the end of World War II, in 1945.
 Single wing halfbacks received a direct center snap, and then had run, handoff or pass options.
 The team lost two games in 1945.
 In subsequent seasons head coach Don Fletcher installed the T formation and moved Thrower to quarterback.

 From his sophomore to senior years, New Kensington won 24 straight games, including the 1946 and 1947 Western Pennsylvania Interscholastic Athletic League (WPIAL) Class AA championships.
 As a dual-threat quarterback, Thrower was also an All-WPIAL and all-state first team honors and was named captain for an All-American scholastic selection covering the nation east of the Mississippi River.
 His final high school record was 35–3–1.

-Despite his accomplishments, Thrower still experienced racism.
+Thrower faced racism.
 In 1947, the Peanut Bowl, played at A. J. McClung Memorial Stadium, the home of the University of Georgia's football team, featuring a top high school team from the East against a top team from the South, rescinded the invitation it had extended to New Kensington High School to play in the annual January 1 prep classic game when organizers saw a photograph of its star player, Thrower.
 In addition, many colleges opted not to extend Thrower a scholarship when they discovered his ethnicity.